Sugar's largest-ever surplus means the bulls have disappeared

 Raw sugar settled on Friday at 11.22 cents a pound on ICE Futures US in New York.
 The price reached 10.93 cents in April, the lowest since September 2015.

-It’s possible for prices to reach the “single digits,” Claudiu Covrig, a Switzerland-based analyst for Platts Kingsman, said in an interview on the sidelines of a Sugar Week event.
-A decline to those levels will depend on the South American weather outlook and the pace of India’s exports, he said.
+It's possible for prices to reach the "single digits", Claudiu Covrig, a Switzerland-based analyst for Platts Kingsman, said on the sidelines of a Sugar Week event.
+A decline to those levels will depend on the South American weather outlook and the pace of India's exports, he said.

 After drought hurt Brazilian cane in March and April, crops will get some rain relief in mid-May, said Graziella Goncalves, a meteorologist at Somar Meteorologia in Sao Paulo.
 While the damage that's been done is irreversible, the coming showers can help to limit further losses, according to Antonio de Padua Rodrigues, technical director at industry group Unica.
 The country is the world's top sugar producer and exporter.

 As supplies boom, one thing that could turn the price outlook would be a return to drought in Brazil.
-An extension of the recent dryness would be a “game changer,” Rodrigo Ostanello, the Sao Paulo-based country manager for Brazil at ED&F Man Brasil SA, said in an interview on the sidelines of Sugar Week.
+An extension of the recent dryness would be a "game changer", Rodrigo Ostanello, the Sao Paulo-based country manager for Brazil at ED&F Man Brasil SA, said on the sidelines of Sugar Week.

-In the meantime, while the dryness has hurt yields, it’s also added to immediate supplies because it’s been ideal weather for harvesting.
-In the second half of April, sugar output from Brazil’s Center-South region jumped 35 per cent from last year, Unica data show.
+In the meantime, while the dryness has hurt yields, it's also added to immediate supplies because it's been ideal weather for harvesting.
+In the second half of April, sugar output from Brazil's Centre-South region jumped 35 per cent from last year, Unica data showed.

-“It doesn’t matter how big or small the surplus is -- a surplus is a surplus, and that is never bullish for prices,” ISO’s Orive said near the end of the May 9 meeting he led.
-The group will probably will raise its estimate on global supply overhang soon because India’s crop is shaping up to be bigger than forecast, he said.
+"It doesn't matter how big or small the surplus is - a surplus is a surplus, and that is never bullish for prices," ISO's Mr Orive said near the end of the May 9 meeting he led.
+The group will probably raise its estimate on global supply overhang soon because India's crop is shaping up to be bigger than forecast, he said.
+BLOOMBERG